 Some business schools nurture their environment, some prioritise diverse admissions strategies, and others develop valuable scholarships and awards.
 The most successful focus on all three.

-In 2017, the European commission pushed for company boards with more than 60% male members to prioritise recruiting more women.
+Back in 2017, the European commission pushed for company boards with more than 60% male members to prioritise recruiting more women.
 If MBA programmes and universities are determined to produce even more savvy, skilled, and determined female graduates, parity surely can’t be far away.

 Gender diversity at board level means more profit.
 So why are we not at 50% yet?